mikachan400/carisurg-portfolio-week-0/README.md

 ## ✅ Week 0 Progress

-- Completed environment setup using Google Colab and GitHub
+- Completed environment setup using Google Colab and GitHub.
-- Loaded and explored a clinical triage dataset
+- Loaded and explored a clinical triage dataset.
-- Cleaned the Gender column into a consistent numerical format (1 = Male, 0 = Female)
+- Cleaned the Gender column into a consistent numerical format (1 = Male, 0 = Female).
-- Performed advanced data cleaning on multiple clinical columns (GCS, SBP, Temperature, and Pulse)
+- Performed advanced data cleaning on multiple clinical columns (GCS, SBP, Temperature, and Pulse).
-- Applied clinical reference ranges to identify and handle invalid values
+- Applied clinical reference ranges to identify and handle invalid values.
-- Used median imputation to handle missing data
+- Used median imputation to handle missing data.
-- Wrote a clinical paragraph describing pulse, including its definition, normal and abnormal ranges, and its importance in triage
+- Wrote a clinical paragraph describing pulse, including its definition, normal and abnormal ranges, and its importance in triage.
-- Submitted clinical paragraph as a PDF document via Google Drive
+- Submitted clinical paragraph as a PDF document via Google Drive.
-- Wrote an additional clinical paragraph on blood glucose as a vital sign not included in the dataset, explaining its clinical function, normal range, abnormal conditions, and importance in triage decision-making
+- Wrote an additional clinical paragraph on blood glucose as a vital sign not included in the dataset, explaining its clinical function, normal range, abnormal conditions, and importance in triage decision-making.
-- Submitted additional clinical paragraph as a PDF document via Google Drive
+- Submitted additional clinical paragraph as a PDF document via Google Drive.
-- Designed a digital triage algorithm using pseudocode to process patient data and categorise patients into risk levels based on clinical thresholds, ensuring all parameters were evaluated and the highest risk level was assigned
+- Designed a digital triage algorithm using pseudocode to process patient data and categorise patients into risk levels based on clinical thresholds, ensuring all parameters were evaluated and the highest risk level was assigned.

 ### 📊 Data Visualisation (Clinical Focus)
 - **Temperature Histogram:** Visualised the distribution of patient temperatures, highlighting thresholds for hypothermia (<36.0°C) and pyrexia (>38.0°C), which are important for identifying potential sepsis cases.